 The Recouleur Vitiligo Vitamin is formulated to provide nutritional support for those with vitiligo.
-Clinical research shows that people with vitiligo can have abnormally low levels of folic acid, vitamins B12 and C, copper and zinc.
+Clinical research shows that people with vitiligo can have abnormally low levels of folic acid, vitamin B-12 and vitamin C, copper and zinc.
 Recouleur combines all these in one daily tablet!
 At this point, I reached out to Recouleur and I was provided with a sample bottle in order to facilitate review.

 The first thing you need to know is, don’t be scared off by the price.
 One bottle of Recouleur is actually a six month supply.
 When you do the math on that, it actually quite reasonable!
 I put that in bold because it took me a bit to realize that was the case.

 I plan to make Recouleur an ongoing part of Leo’s diet to make sure his body is getting the nutrition it needs.
 Nutritional deficiencies can have many negative consequences so I feel great making sure that I am addressing that.

 To be clear, I will be happy with the Recouleur vitamins even if they have no effect on his skin repigmenting.
 This is because I will know he is getting his nutritional needs met.
 However, I do hope to see color return to his white patches too!

 Generally, it can take between 2-3 months for skin to begin to repigment after you begin taking Recouleur.